compound-finance/comet-migrator/SPEC.md

 #### Bindings

+ * `user: address`: Alias for `msg.sender`
- * `repayAmountActual`: The repay amount, after accounting for max.
+ * `repayAmount: uint256`: The repay amount, after accounting for max.
+ * `borrowAmountWithFee: uint256`: The amount to borrow from Compound III, accounting for fees.
+ * `collateral: Collateral[]` - Array of collateral to transfer into Compound III.

 #### Function Spec